CBornholdt/RWModdingResources/aiBasicOverview.md

 </ThinkTreeDef>
 ```

 Thus the most pressing concerns for a Pawn are fleeing an explosion and their basic hostility response.
+Furthermore, a pawn's constant think tree is checked every certain ticks (30 in B18), and will override pawn's current job if it returns a valid job.

 *NOTE* When drafted, a pawn will not evaluate their constant ThinkTree, as their autonomy has been removed.
+This is a property of the actual ThinkTree xml in RW and is accomplished via `ThinkNode_ConditionalCanDoConstantThinkTreeJobNow`

 *NOTE* Any logic placed in a ConstantThinkTree should be easily interruptible, preferably stateless